SheetJS/test_files/README.md

 <http://cgit.freedesktop.org/libreoffice/contrib/test-files/>
 At the time of this writing, it is covered under the GNU Lesser GPL License v3

+`ootest` pulls test files at <http://www.openoffice.org/sc/testdocs/index.html>
+Since the license terms are unclear, they are not pulled in the default targets.
+To pull these files, you must explicitly run `make ootest`.

 # Requests for Removal

 This repo includes derivatives of files from external sources.
 According to the